PrintedDroid/ShadowMD-AstroCan-AstroComms/README.md

 | Analog Stick X | Dome rotation |
 | D-Pad | MarcDuino dome commands |

-## Troubleshooting
+### Troubleshooting

-### Controller blinks but doesn't connect
+**Controller blinks but doesn't connect:**
 - Make sure you're using a compatible BT dongle (see list above)
-- Try `clear` then `pair` again to re-pair
+- Try `clear` then `pair` to re-pair from scratch
-- Power-cycle the Arduino (unplug USB power completely, not just reset button)
+- Power-cycle the Arduino completely (unplug USB power, not just the reset button)

-### "Invalid data" messages in Serial Monitor
+**Second controller takes a long time to connect:**
-- This is normal for a few seconds after connection — the controller needs time to start sending valid data
+- This is normal — the second controller may need more time than the first one
-- If it persists, try `debug` command to see detailed BT messages
+- If it only blinks and doesn't connect, briefly press the PS button on the controller
+- If it still doesn't connect, turn the controller off and back on, then try pairing again

-### Only one controller connects
+**Only one controller connects:**
-- Your dongle may only support 1 simultaneous connection (e.g. some CSR4 dongles)
+- Your dongle may only support 1 simultaneous connection (e.g. Gembird BTD-Mini)
-- Use a BT0015 (LogiLink) or UGREEN CM748 — confirmed to support 2 controllers
+- Use a BT0015 (LogiLink), UGREEN CM748, or Asus USB-BT500 — confirmed to support 2 controllers

-### Motors don't respond
-- Check Sabertooth/SyRen DIP switch settings
+**Motors don't respond:**
-- Check Serial2 wiring (pins 16/17)
+- Check motor controller wiring and settings
+- For Sabertooth: DIP switches 1 & 2 Down, all others Up
-- Try the `status` command to verify controllers are connected
+- Type `status` to verify controllers are connected

 ## Folder Structure

 ```
 Shadow_MD_AstroCan_Standalone/
   Shadow_MD_AstroCan_Standalone.ino   <- Main sketch (just open and upload)
-  README.md                           <- This file
   src/                                <- Bundled USB Host Shield Library 2.0
                                          (all modifications pre-applied)
 ```